Ondekoza: History

 The group spent 3 years (1990–1993) running and performing around the United States, beginning and ending their journey with performances at the New York City marathon and performances at Carnegie Hall in New York.
 At the end of the journey the members had run approximately 10,000 miles (roughly 16,000 kilometers).
 The members would run 20–30 miles a day and perform along the way.
 Going from NYC to Florida, New Orleans, San Diego, Seattle, Chicago and back to New York.
-13 membres started the run and 7 finished and completed the run including Marco Lienhard, Shigeru Yamamoto, Kohei and Ryouhei Inoue, Shigeru Uemura, Yutoku Asato and Akio.
+13 members started the run and 7 finished and completed the run including Marco Lienhard, Shigeru Yamamoto, Kohei and Ryouhei Inoue, Shigeru Uemura, Yutoku Asato and Akio.

 the group went back to Japan and on tour with Japan Arts for a couple of years.

 Similarly, in 1998, the group began a marathon tour of China, performing in various cities throughout the country while running a distance of 12,500 km.

 The leader Tagaysu Den died shortly after it in April 2001, in an automobile accident, and the Chinese tour was never completed.
 The leadership then changed radically and the philosophy of the group changed, never to be the same again.
 The group has since been headed by shakuhachi (bamboo end-blown flute) artist, Seizan Matsuda.
 Most of the early members left the group and Ondekoza kept on with new directions and members since.

 The new version of Ondekoza has kept some of the running and in 2005 marked the completion of their "Taiwan Marathon Tour", in which they ran the outer border of Taiwan, again while performing at various venues along the way.